chinyic/neighborhood-map-p7/README.md

 ## Dependencies used

 * This project was generated with ```create-react-app ``` and includes React and ReactDOM as dependencies.
-* [axios] (https://github.com/axios/axios), which is a promise-based HTTP client for browser and node.js.
+* [axios](https://github.com/axios/axios), which is a promise-based HTTP client for browser and node.js.
-* [react-burger-menu] (https://www.npmjs.com/package/react-burger-menu), which is a sidebar React component with effects.
+* [react-burger-menu](https://www.npmjs.com/package/react-burger-menu), which is a sidebar React component with effects.

 ## APIs
 * Google Maps API for the map.